Meet the Governors

-Chris has been Headteacher at Hallam Primary since September 2015.
+Chris has been Headteacher at Hallam Primary since September 2015 and Executive Headteacher since September 2019.
 Prior to that he was Headteacher at Totley Primary where he led the school to an outstanding Ofsted judgement.
 He feels strongly that school should be a place where children are challenged and inspired to achieve their full potential and that adults should have the highest of expectations.
 Outside school Chris is a keen cricketer with Sheffield Collegiate CC and his claim to fame is that he taught and captained the England cricket captain, Joe Root.
-He is a season ticket holder at Sheffield Wednesday FC and enjoys working out in the gym, eating out and reading.
+He is a keen supporter of Sheffield Wednesday FC and enjoys working out in the gym, eating out and reading.
 Chris has been married to Katie since 2001 and has two children, Nikki and Matthew.

 Ben Fielding - Staff Representative Governor